 Neil Gaiman's The Graveyard Book is set in a cemetry with ghosts and a boy as principal characters.
 Winner of the British Carnegie medal and the American Newbery medal, The Graveyard Book is an awesome fantasy novel for fifth graders.

 Bod, short for Nobody is raised and trained by ghosts when he escapes the assassins of his parents.Bod is quite unaware of his unusual circumstances.
 He befriends ghosts and living people alike.
 He acquires special powers.
 He has several adventures, but he must come face to face with Jack Frost, the killer of his family.

 If you'd like to read more about this book before you get your copy, click here.

 Each of these books have very interesting plots, character developments and use of language.
 They will draw the young reader in and introduce them to new words and settings.
-These books are great as classroom texts and are perfect for class discussions.
-Discussions can revolve around not just the plot but contexts, messages, and imagery.
+The plots, verbal imagery, contextual messages in each of these books are remarkable.
 The key theme covered in all the books in this list are courage under fire; all the books are inspirational and will motivate the child to consider their responses in any given situation.
 They are all truly step-up books, that will be cherished by children long after they have moved on from the fifth grade.

 Add these books to your bookshelf by clicking on the links below: